creativeprojects/resticprofile/README.md

 schedule-permission = "system"
 # run this after a backup to share a repository between a user and root (via sudo)
 run-after = "chown -R $SUDO_USER $HOME/.cache/restic /backup"
+# ignore restic warnings (otherwise the backup is considered failed when restic couldn't read some files)
+no-error-on-warning = true

 # retention policy for profile root
 [root.retention]